apostrophecms-legacy/apostrophe-proxy-auth/README.md

 If you prefer you can subclass the `apostrophe-proxy-auth` module and override the `beforeCreatePerson` and `afterCreatePerson` methods in your `index.js` file.
 You'll need to follow the same pattern used when subclassing `apostrophe-snippets`.
 If this is all new to you, just use the options.

-The CAS server does not check that incoming requests to the `/cas/*` routes are secured with https.
-Since Apostrophe is usually behind a reverse proxy like nginx, this isn't possible anyway.
-It is your responsibility to ensure that any non-https requests to `/cas/*` URLs are rejected by your proxy server in production.

 ## Logging Out

 Logging out works out of the box.
 If you also want the user logged out of a larger campus "single sign on" environment, provide the `afterLogout` option.
 The user is redirected to this URL after logout.
 Ask your customer's cosign administrator what URL to use.